 Carson Kitchen.
 Downtown eatery founded by the late, great chef Kerry Simon.
 Delicious small plates, burgers, mac-n-cheese.
 Three words for you: fried chicken skins.
 No reservations and some tables are community style.
 Bonus: head around the corner to the Downtown Cocktail Room after.
 DFV: 3.6 miles.

 Chada Thai and Wine.
-Spectacular food, with an impeccable wine list to match (particularly Rieslings and Burgundies), both brought to you by owner Bank Atcharawan.
+Spectacular food, with an impeccable wine list to match (particularly Rieslings and Burgundies).
 Call ahead; it only seats about 40.
 Pro tip: Open until 3am.
 Closed Mondays.
 DFV: 3.3 miles.

 District One: In the same shopping center as the original Chada.
 Recent and much-lauded addition to the Vegas dining scene.
 Predominantly Vietnamese Asian fusion menu, and insanely delicious Vietnamese iced coffees.
 Open until 3am.
 DFV: 3.3 miles.

-Eatt Healthy Food: Insanely gorgeous, delicious, healthy and modestly-priced food modern French cuisine, served in a bright, casual room, and brought to you by a team with a Michelin-starred background.
+Eatt Gourmet Bistro: Insanely gorgeous, delicious, healthy and modestly-priced modern French cuisine, served in a bright, casual room, and brought to you by a team with a Michelin-starred background.
 Open daily 10:30am – 8:30pm.
 A bit of a distance from the Strip, but if you find yourself on the west side of town it’s a must.
 DFV: 7 miles.

 Herbs & Rye.
 Cocktail it like the locals do.
 Enjoy some steak, sliders or a flatbread while you’re at it.
-Open with a full menu until 3am.
+Open for dinner Monday-Saturday with a full menu until 3am.
 DFV: 2.5 miles.

 Honey Salt.
 Seasonal farm to table menu, and a darling of Westside locals for both lunch and dinner.
 Owned and operated by LV restaurant power couple – and darned nice people, too – Elizabeth Blau and Kim Canteenwalla.
 DFV: 9.1 miles.